-Plants provide the perfect touch for any home.
-Their colors, structures, and placement can brighten up a room.
+Plants provide the perfect decorative touch for any home.
+Their colors, structures, and placement can add brightness and texture to a room.
 Choosing the right one can be hard, but adding an organic element to your home makes it worth the extra effort.

 Plants That Thrive In Sunlight